 - 9.10.2.1 Each gas fuel tank shall be provided with devices for remote monitoring from the bridge and local monitoring of fuel pressure and temperature.
 The devices shall be clearly marked with upper and lower range values of allowable working pressure.
-Provision shall be made for upper and lower pressure alarms in the tank (where vacuum protection is required by tank design) which shall be activated before safety valve operation. - 9.10.2.2 The gas fuel inlet pipe shall be fitted with a device for pressure control between the inlet valve and shore connection. - 9.10.2.3 On the gas fuel outlet piping following the pump and on the gas fuel inlet piping following the inlet valve shall be provided with a pressure control device. - 9.10.2.4 In the drain well of LNG tank storage space, level indicators and temperature indicating devices shall be fitted.
-As a result of temperature sensor activation, the main gas valve of the tank shall be automatically closed.
+Provision shall be made for upper and lower pressure alarms in the tank (where vacuum protection is required by tank design) which shall be activated before safety valve operation. - 9.10.2.2 The gas fuel inlet pipe shall be fitted with a device for pressure control between the inlet valve and shore connection. - 9.10.2.3 On the gas fuel outlet piping following the pump and on the gas fuel inlet piping following the inlet valve shall be provided with a pressure control device. - 9.10.2.4 A drain well in each space for tank connections of an independent LNG tank shall be provided with level indicators and temperature indicating devices.
+As a result of temperature sensor activation, the master gas valve of the tank shall be automatically closed.

 Upper level indicator shall activate an alarm.
 The "level indicator" is understood as a device designed to indicate an alarm status only, e.g. a float switch installed in LNG tank storage space.